 2011-12: McKenzie saw steady ice-time in a second and third line role for Miami University as a junior.
 He scored 5 goals with 12 assists and was plus-10 with 60 penalty minutes in 40 games.
 Miami finished fourth in the CCHA and received an at-large bid to the NCAA tournament after defeating Bowling Green in the CCHA third place game.

-A leader and hard worker in the BCHL, McKenzie hasn’t quite brought the same level of intensity night in and night out to the Miami Redhawks.
-Not a terrific skater, but can make up for it with his strength.
+McKenzie is not a terrific skater, but can make up for it with his strength.
 When he’s working hard, he can be a threat at both ends of the ice but his offensive ceiling is somewhat limited.
 He can kill penalties, be a physical force, win puck battles, do fine board work but there isn’t a lot in the organic offense department.
 If he continues to add strength, become a more consistent worker and focus on becoming a defensive specialist, he could carve out a useful NHL career.

 Potential: Third line checking winger, like a slightly less talented version of Daniel Winnik.